philipuriarte/Automata-Project/readme.md

 This project is a web application that converts given regular expressions to Deterministic Finite Automata (DFA), Context-Free Grammars (CFG), and Pushdown Automata (PDA).

 ## Python Libraries Used

 - Streamlit: Web application framework used to build the user interface.
-- Graphviz: Library used for generating DFA graphical visualization.
+- Graphviz: Library used for generating DFA and PDA graphical visualizations.

 ## Regular Expressions

 1. `(aba+bab) (a+b)* (bab) (a+b)* (a+b+ab+ba) (a+b+aa)*`
 2. `((101 + 111 + 101) + (1+0+11)) (1 + 0 + 01)* (111 + 000 + 101) (1+0)*`